HugoFara/speech-to-world-unity-client/README.md

 A local documentation can also be generated with ``docfx Documentation/docfx.json -t statictoc,custom_template``.

-### Skybox Import (legacy)

-This project allows for the import of custom skyboxes.
-The skybox is automatically imported into the scene when the player hits enter.

 ## Future developments

 The short term goal is to implement more features from the server, such as the terrain generation.